martinsliz/Bella-Luna-Designs/README.md

 ### Description
 ---
-Bella Luna Designs is a website showcasing beautiful hand-made jewelry by a Massachusetts artist.
+Bella Luna Designs is a website showcasing beautiful hand-made jewelry by a young Massachusetts artist.

 This is full-stack PERN app where a user can view various jewelry items for sale, add them to their order and check out.
 This project was created as a Capstone project for General Assembly's Software Engineering Immersive.